EVOlution-App/ZeroMQSwift/README.md

-# EVO App - ZeroMQ Server
+# EVO App - ZeroMQSwift

-This project was created on top of ZeroMQ Swift made by our folks from [Zewo](https://github.com/Zewo).
+This project was created on top of ZeroMQ library made by our friends from [Zewo](https://github.com/Zewo).

-It is a simple ZeroMQ server and do not require too much configuration.
+It is a simple ZeroMQSwift and do not require too much configuration.

+## Examples
+TODO

 ## Requirements
 - Swift 4.0.3